drazdra/UNN/README.md

 Q and K project a "validation" pattern showing if the token is compatible with the *attention head*.
 It's like a green lamp showing this token *can* be processed with *this* attention head.
 Q lights the green lamp if the token can *accept* traits that the attention head usually extracts.
 And the K green lamp lights if the token *has* traits that this attention head extracts.
 So they are "compared" against the *attention head* first, and then the results of these two detections are what we actually compare.

-If attention head could detect both:
+If an attention head detects both:
- - compatibility of the target token with the common extracted traits by this head
+ - The compatibility of the target token with the traits this head has learned to extract;
- - compatible traits in the donor token with this head's extraction
+ - The compatible traits in the donor token with this head's extraction mechanics;

-these matrices learn to produce *similarly shaped* results - a green light.
+then these matrices learn to produce *similarly shaped* results - a "green light" signal.

-So their similar *shape* expresses their compatibility, while the shapes' combined *size* (the brightness) expresses the *proportions* that the mingled-in patterns should take.
+Their similar *shape* expresses their compatibility, while the shapes' combined *size* (the brightness) expresses the *proportions* that the mingled-in patterns should take.

 > The shape here means that their comparison produces a positive number, while the size/magnitude is a measure of how large this number is.
 We will talk about it soon.